Silver-throated tanager: Description

 The silver-throated tanager is an average-sized Tangara tanager, being 13 cm long and weighing 22 g on average.
 The species shows slight sexual dimorphism, with females being duller than males.
 The male is mainly bright yellow, with a silvery-white throat bordered above with a black stripe on the cheeks.
 The back is yellow with black streaking, and the wings and tail are yellow with green edges.
 The iris is brown, the beak is black, and the feet are gray.
 Adult females look similar to males, but have duller and greener plumage, and occasional faint dark mottling on the crown.
 Immatures are much duller and greener, with dusky wings, tail, back streaks and cheek stripe, a grey throat and darker green wing edging.
 This subadult plumage is kept through to the end of the first breeding season.

 Vocalizations

 The silver-throated tanager's calls are insect-like buzzes.
 When foraging or flying, the species has been recorded giving a harsh, buzzy jjeut, or a high-pitched bzeeet.
 It also gives a high-pitched tic.
 Its songs have not been described.

 Distribution and habitat

 It is found from northern Costa Rica through Panama, Colombia, and Peru to southern Ecuador, mainly at elevations of 600–1800 m, but occasionally from 0–2300 m.
-It inhabits mossy forests, montane evergreen forests, tropical lowland evergreen forests and forest edges, along with tall secondary forests.
+It inhabits mossy forests, montane forests, tropical lowland evergreen forests and forest edges, along with tall secondary forests.
 It also inhabits disturbed habitats with remnant trees and forest.
 It has been observed in clearings with fruit trees next to forests in Costa Rica, but rarely leaves forested habitat in Colombia.